Top 5 employee benefits and perks

 Putting some extra effort into supporting employee wellbeing is a really important consideration.
 Employees expect their employer to take their physical and mental health seriously, whether they are working on-site or remotely.

-Having an Employee Assistance Program (EAP) that provides free, confidential counselling and support can really help employees deal with stressful problems, whether they are work or personal issues.
-EAP services are also good to have in place if you’re considering making changes to the business that will affect team members.
+Having an Employee Assistance Program (EAP) that provides free, confidential counselling and support can really help employees deal with stress and problems, whether they are work or personal issues.

 3. Professional development